sambacha/hardhat-spark/docs/hardhat-plugin/tasks.md

 OPTIONS:

   --network-id          Network ID of the network you are willing to deploy your contracts.
-  --parallelize         If this flag is provided ignition will try to parallelize transactions, this mean that it will batch transaction and track dynamically their confirmation.
+  --parallelize         If this flag is provided hardhat-ignition will try to parallelize transactions, this mean that it will batch transaction and track dynamically their confirmation.
   --prompting           Prompting type: streamlined, overview or json. default: overview (default: "simple") --rpc-provider        RPC Provider - URL of open RPC interface for your ethereum node.
   --state               Provide name of module's that you would want to use as states.
 Most commonly used if you are deploying more than one module that are dependant on each other. (default: "")